HornseyM/promotion_engine_java/README.md

 - `main`: the folder to maintain source code for implementing the project to be held;
 - `lib`: the folder for the unit tests of the project to be held;

+## Dependencies

+This project can be imported into an IDE as it is.
+The only dependency to meet is Java 8 (minimum) and JUnit5.

 ## Licence

 Copyright (C) 2022  Matthew Hornsey